Rudd-O/qubes-shared-folders/README.md

 # Shared folders for Qubes OS

-Connect qube storage to another qube.
-This project lets you open and manage folders saved in one qube (or a file server connected to it) from another qube, transparently, as they were in the other qube.
+**Connect qube storage to another qube.**  Access and manage folders saved in one qube (or a file server connected to it) from another qube, transparently, as they were in the other qube.

 We have some [to-do items](./TODO.md) which we'd love your help with!